wds4/tribal-tapestry/experiment/worksheet.md

 <h1 align="center" >A Test of the Tribal Tapestry Hypothesis: Worksheet</h1>

-Examiner: *State the core hypothesis of the Tribal Tapestry, in your own words.*
+This Worksheet is to be used by an Examiner who poses the following questions to a Subject.

+Estimated test time: 5 - 10 minutes.

-The Subject must answer this question from memory.
-The Examiner checks which of the following are included in the answer and fills in the blanks for later assessment.
+The Subject is allowed to have seen this worksheet in advance, but must provide answers from memory.
+The Examiner checks which of the following responses are provided by the Subject and fills in the blanks for later assessment.

-Estimated response time: less than 5 minutes.

-## Checklist
+## The Test

+Examiner: *State the core Hypothesis of the Tribal Tapestry, in your own words.*

 - [ ] There are two cognitive modes, ______ and ______
 - [ ] These two modes differ in 3 ways: why, when, and what (or how)
   - [ ] why: ______